-When suffering or facing the unknown, we often turn to religion or other types of belief for comfort and to answer "Why?"
+When suffering or facing the unknown, we often turn to religion or other sources of comfort to ask and answer the big "Why?"
 Why did he leave me?
 Why did my grandchild die?
 Why is my luck so bad?
 Why won't my daughter speak to me?
-Many people seeking answers and guidance have learned from TV or movies that psychics can somehow help them.
-They call up an advertised psychic or contact one online, thinking they can get an instant "psychic" perspective.
-Maybe they don't plan to believe what they hear, but they can easily be sucked in.
+Many people seeking answers and guidance have learned from television or movies that psychics can offer helpful guidance.
+They may call up an advertised psychic or contact one online thinking they can get an instant "psychic" perspective.
+Maybe they don't intend to believe what they hear, but the inquirer is often easily sucked in.

-Fake psychics, working online or by phone, are highly skilled business people.
-That's why psychic readings are a $22-billion-a-year industry.
-It is their job to draw in customers and keep them paying for guidance from strangers who sell themselves--without any proof---as specially gifted beings with answers about the unknown and the future.
+Fake psychics who work online or by phone are highly skilled business people, and psychic readings make up a 22-billion-dollar-a-year industry.
+This industry draws in customers and keeps them paying for guidance from strangers who sell themselves—without any proof—as specially gifted beings with answers about the unknown and the future.

-Fake psychics -- be they shamans, astro-clairvoyants, mediums, rune readers, phone psychics, numerologists, "intuitive astrologers" -- often feed their clients these lines, and clients believe them and pay to hear more:
+Fake psychics—be they shamans, astro-clairvoyants, mediums, rune readers, phone psychics, numerologists, or intuitive astrologers—often feed their clients these lines, and clients believe them and pay to hear more:

 - I have never seen a chart (or numbers, or an aura) like yours.
 You are exceptional.